tammyd/tammyd.github.io/index.md

 The first is [CatFoodDB](http://catfooddb.com/), a nutritional database for cats.
 There are dozens of databases for human food, this one is an equivalent for commercially prepared cat food.

-More recently I've started developing for the [Pebble](https://getpebble.com/) line of smart watches.
-More to come shortly on this topic!
+I've also dabbled in developing for the [Pebble](https://getpebble.com/) line of smart watches.
+Since Pebble's been bought by Fitbit and effectively shuttered, I suspect this will be the last of this line of futzing.

 Previously, I've stopped and started multiple projects over the years, some of which can be found in my [github](https://github.com/tammyd).